June 26, 2020

 If you’re not sure where to start, EdApp has a list of default achievements to serve as a guide to creating your own.

 EdApp’s leaderboard function allows employees to compare their learning progress with others.
 People are more motivated to learn when there are real stakes, like winning and losing.
-Leaderboards promote healthy competition and push employees to get excited about the learning experience.
+Leaderboards promote healthy competition and push employees to get excited about the learning environment and learning experience.

 Rapid authoring gaming templates